Bias-tailored quantum LDPC codes: Summary outlook

 We constructed examples of bias-tailored lifted product codes based on classical quasi-cyclic LDPC codes.
 Our Monte Carlo simulations of these codes under BP+OSD decoding showed that they outperform the toric codes for all realistic values of the bias.
 From this it is clear: connectivity-permitting, it is highly beneficial to consider a quantum LDPC encoding over the surface or toric code.

+\joschkaedit{The performance of bias-tailored quantum LDPC codes derived from lifted products depends upon the quality of original seeds codes.
+This is due to fact that in the infinite-bias regime, the quantum code reduces to decoupled copies of the seed codes.
+As a result, it is important that the seed codes are optimised as much as possible.
+In this work, we have derived codes using the lifted product of quasi-cyclic codes.
+However, the lifted product can be applied to other families of codes.
+For instance, in \cite{panteleev21}, it is shown that quantum LDPC codes can be obtained using the lifted products of expander codes.
+It would be interesting to see whether such alternative constructions could yield codes at finite sizes (eg. $<1000$ qubits) that are competitive with quasi-cyclic lifted quantum LDPC codes.}

 In this paper, we have considered a noise model were each qubit is subject to the same biased depolarising channel.
 In practice, however, each qubit on a quantum computer will be subject to a unique depolarising error channel: there is therefore the potential for the bias-tailoring to be more fine-grained.
 This idea has been explored for surface codes in \cite{dua22} and \cite{tiurev22}.
 In \cite{dua22}, random code deformations are investigated, whilst in \cite{tiurev22} a scheme for individually bias-tailoring each qubit is proposed.
 It would be interesting to see whether similar improvements in the performance of bias-tailored quantum LDPC codes can be achieved for non-identically distributed error models.
-Another interesting avenue for future research would be to consider the bias tailoring of quantum LDPC codes constructed from higher-dimensional homogolical products \cite{bravyi_homological}, as has recently been explored for various families of 3D topological codes in \cite{huang22}.
+Another interesting direction for future research would be to consider the bias tailoring of higher-dimensional topological codes, as has recently been explored for various families of codes defined on 3D lattices in \cite{huang22}.

 All the simulations in this paper were carried out under the assumption of perfect syndrome readout.
 A natural follow up to this work is therefore to study code performance under a more realistic \textit{circuit-level} noise model.
 As part of this, a necessary consideration is that certain quantum circuit elements can transform one error type to another.
 For example, a two-qubit controlled-$Z$ gate propagates $X$- errors into $Z$-errors.
 Such propagation can negate the benefit of using a bias-tailored code.
 To counter this, it is necessary to engineer \textit{bias-preserving} two qubit gates.
 It has been proposed that the XZZX surface code could retain its high-bias performance via an implementation involving Kerr-cat qubits \cite{puri2021}.
 Similarly, bias-preserving gates will need to be engineered into the design of the non-local architectures used to implement quantum LDPC codes.